nikerla/vc-content/pages/blogs/news/2017-03-20-five-reasons-to-switch-ecommerce-to-cloud.md

 This one is a no-brainer.
 Having all your data stored in one place with an easy on-line access is going to help your business function in the most efficient way possible by reducing possibility of errors and helping your supply chain run smoothly.

-You can have several stores on the same platform with one central control point.
+You can have several stores on the same <a href="/our-offers/enterprise-cloud-hosted">cloud platform</a> with one central control point.
 Regional dealerships have an easy way to join the main system with an option of their making their own unique customizations.

 It means better organization and tracking of orders and stock items across multiple physical locations, faster status updates and all your required information available to you from anywhere and at any time.